TheEmeraldBee/UVSim/DESIGN.md

 8. User can divide memory at location to accumulator
 9. User can branch to specific memory location if accumulator is 0
 10. User can branch to specific memory location if accumulator is negative
-11. User can use negative values as program instructions